A Place For Makers

 Refund Policy:

 Full refund if class cancellation is 7 days before the class begins; 50% refund 5 days before the class begins; no refund 4 days before the class begins.
 Last minute cancellations or no-shows will not be refunded or rescheduled.
+No refunds, exchanges, or rescheduling for any reason, including illness or emergencies.
 If you are sick, please stay home and get well!
 If you miss a class that has multiple sessions, the teacher will make every effort to catch you up, within reason.

 Studio Access Policy: